-Run by Nell and Harvey Shimek, the award-winning Shimek Gardens is a National Display Garden with hundreds of daylilies from breeders all over the country.
+Run by Nell and Harvey Shimek, the National Display Garden features hundreds of daylilies from breeders all over the country.
 Located one mile west of Alvin’s city limits, the garden features more than 850 different types of daylilies, hundreds of roses and a wide variety of other flowers.
-Free admission.

 Brazoria National Wildlife Refuge